-By Honest Grace Legal | Workers’ Compensation law | Oct 2025
+By Honest Grace Legal | Workers’ Compensation Law | Oct 2025

-Subject
+Case Subject

 QIRC accepts secondary psychological injury following back injury - Austin v Workers’ Compensation Regulator [2025] QIRC 110

-- Ms Julie Ann Austin worked as a tour desk agent/operator for Accor at the Pullman Hotel in Cairns.
+Ms Julie Ann Austin worked as a tour desk agent/operator for Accor at the Pullman Hotel in Cairns.
 On 6 March 2019 she injured her lower back while lifting bags, later lodging a compensation application.
 Work Cover ultimately accepted a work-related aggravation of preexisting pathology at L4/5 and issued a notice of assessment on 10 July 2020

-- In 2022 she advanced a claim that included a psychiatric/psychological injury.
+In 2022 she advanced a claim that included a psychiatric/psychological injury.
 WorkCover rejected that psychological component on 7 September 2022; the Regulator confirmed the rejection on 3 March 2023.
 Ms Austin appealed to the QIRC

-- At hearing (12–14 February 2024, Cairns), the Appellant sought to amend her case to add further physical conditions.
+At hearing (12–14 February 2024, Cairns), the Appellant sought to amend her case to add further physical conditions.
 The Commission limited any amendment so as not to enlarge the appeal beyond the psychological injury decision under review; it allowed only the addition of consequential gastritis (not broader new physical injuries)

-- Competing psychiatric opinions were led: Dr Paul Trott diagnosed an adjustment disorder/recurrent Major Depressive Disorder (progressing to a Chronic Moderate Persistent Depressive Disorder) and a somatic symptom disorder "regarding the adverse nature of her chronic low back injury"; Dr John Chalk considered there was no Axis I psychiatric disorder and no psychiatric injury
+Competing psychiatric opinions were led: Dr Paul Trott diagnosed an adjustment disorder/recurrent Major Depressive Disorder (progressing to a Chronic Moderate Persistent Depressive Disorder) and a somatic symptom disorder "regarding the adverse nature of her chronic low back injury"; Dr John Chalk considered there was no Axis I psychiatric disorder and no psychiatric injury

-Key Legal Issues
+Key Legal Issues in the Workers’ Compensation Appeal

 - Whether Ms Austin sustained a psychiatric/psychological injury within s 32 of the Workers’ Compensation and Rehabilitation Act 2003 (Qld) that arose out of, or in the course of, employment, with employment a significant contributing factor